 LO.
-1 Children feel safe, secure, and supported LO.
-3 Children take increasing responsibility for their own health and physical wellbeing LO.
-5 Children are effective communicators
+1 Children and young people feel safe, secure, and supported LO.
+3 Children and young people become strong in their physical learning and wellbeing LO.
+5 Children and young people are effective communicators

 Policy Statement

 In accordance with the Work Health and Safety Legislation 2011 this service recognises its moral and legal obligation to provide a safe and healthy working environment for Educators, Directors, relief Educators and Centre visitors, (defined in the WHS Act 2011 as workers) so far is reasonably practicable.
 We are committed to the workplace health and safety of our staff and children at the Centre.
 The Centre is to be maintained in a safe condition and all substances at the Centre are to be used safely.
 We will continue to provide safe work systems and work environments through cooperative consultation, training, implementing risk control strategies and regular reviews.
 Everyone is to be aware of safety at the Centre by both identifying hazards and taking steps to control risks.
 We understand that all children have a right to be protected from possible or potential hazards and dangers posed by products, plants, objects, animals and people in the immediate and wider environment.